Curtidor/ConsoleGraphX/README.md

 # ConsoleGraphX

-### NOTE: As of March 15 2024 this project will not receive any updates for a few months

 Welcome to ConsoleGraphX, a minimalistic game engine designed to create retro-style games running on the Windows console.
 This project provides a foundation for game development in a nostalgic, text-based environment, reminiscent of classic titles from the past.